keketso-prog/AWS-RE-START-JOURNEY/Projects/Static-Website/Marble-Bistro.md

 # Team Collaboration Experience:
 - Working as Team of Five:

--Five people working on one project could've been messy, but we made it work
+- Five people working on one project could've been messy, but we made it work
 - Split up tasks based on individual strengths:

 - Some handled design and coding